Group Discussion Tips

 Tips and Tricks to Excel in a Group Discussion

-Organizations conduct group discussion after the written test so as to test the interactive skills of the candidates and how good they are at interacting with other people.
+Organizations conduct group discussions after the written test so as to test the interactive skills of the candidates and how good they are at interacting with other people.
 Group discussion also tells about how candidates behave, participate and contribute in a group.

 What is Group Discussion?

 A group of participants are given a topic and are made to speak on it for a particular time.
-Thereafter, based on several skills such as, communication skills, knowledge of the topic, ability to perform in a team, etc., the candidates are analyzed.
+Thereafter, based on several skills such as communication skills, knowledge of the topic, ability to perform in a team, etc., the candidates are analyzed.

 A group discussion among students is being organized to see and evaluate their thinking skills, listening abilities and how they are communicating their thoughts.
-One should learn to control the conversation through listening attentively and then having the perseverance to mould it towards his/her own direction.
+One should learn to control the conversation through listening attentively and then having the perseverance to mold it towards his/her own direction.

-The purpose of a discussion is to help each group member explore and discover personal meanings of a text through interaction with other people.
+The purpose of a discussion is to help each group member explore and discover the personal meanings of a text through interaction with other people.
 Much of our everyday talk is made up of descriptions in which we seek in one way or another to convey ideas to other people.

 The components of a GD are leadership, knowledge, communication skills, and personality manifestation.
 Leadership traits include initiative, decision-making, planning, and vision.
 Knowledge implies thorough subject knowledge, keeping abreast of current affairs and technical advancements.